Lost Boys: The Tribe: Plot

 Chris Emerson, a young former surfing pro and his younger sister Nicole move to Luna Bay, California, following the death of their parents, to live in a house owned by their aunt Jillian.
 Chris leaves his address at the home of Edgar Frog, the town's surfboard shaper, in hopes of getting a job.
 Chris is approached at their new home by former pro surfer Shane Powers, who invites him to a party that night.

 Chris and Nicole go to the party, where Shane and his friends Kyle, Erik, and Jon entertain themselves with the guests.
 Chris showers with a girl named Lisa, and Shane gets Nicole alone, chats with her for a bit, and then tricks her into drinking his blood.
 When Chris learns that Nicole has been with Shane, he angrily and protectively takes her home, where she begins to manifest vampiric strength and rage.
 But before Nicole can kill Chris, she is knocked out by Edgar, who reveals that he is a vampire hunter, and Nicole has been infected with vampirism.
 Chris throws Edgar out of the house.
 Then, Lisa shows up and pretends to chat with Chris for a bit before she finally tries to seduce and feed on him.
-In fending her off, he accidentally impales her on a mounted rack of antlers, killing her when she is petrified and explodes.
+In fending her off, he somehow impales her on a mounted rack of antlers, with the body eventually becoming petrified before an explosion ensues.